Southeast Alaska: Culture

 This area is the traditional homeland of the Tlingit, and home of a historic settling of Haida as well as a modern settlement of Tsimshian.
 The region is closely connected to Seattle and the American Pacific Northwest economically and culturally.

 Industry

-Major industries in Southeast Alaska include commercial fishing and tourism (primarily the cruise ship industry).
+Major industries in southeast Alaska include commercial fishing and tourism (primarily the cruise ship industry).
+The regional economic development organization Southeast Conference publishes an annual Southeast Alaska By the Numbers which summarizes the region's economy, and in 2024 included data on total jobs, wages, tourism jobs, seafood sales, regional population, and healthcare jobs.

 Logging

 Logging has been an important industry in the past, but has been steadily declining with competition from other areas and the closure of the region's major pulp mills; the Alaska Forest Association described the situation as "desperate" in 2011.
 Its members include Alcan Forest Products (owned by Canadian Transpac Group, one of the top 5 log exporters in North America) and Viking Lumber, which is based in Craig, Alaska.
 Debates over whether to expand logging in the federally owned Tongass are not uncommon.

 Mining

-Mining remains important in the northern area with the Juneau mining district and Admiralty mining district hosting active mines as of 2015.
-Gold was discovered in 1880 and played an important part in the early history of the region.
+Mining remains important in the northern area with the Juneau mining district containing the Kensington mine owned by Coeur Mining and Admiralty mining district, primarily Greens Creek operated by Hecla Mining, hosting active mines as of 2025.
+Gold was discovered in 1880 and played an important part in the early history of the region, although as of 2025 Greens Creek is notably focused on silver.

 In the 2010s, mines increasingly began to be explored and eventually completed in neighboring British Columbia, upstream of important rivers such as the Unuk and the Stikine, which became known as the transboundary mining issue.
 In 2014, the dam breach at the Mount Polley mine focused attention on the issue, and an agreement between Canada and Alaska was drafted in 2015.

 The proposed Kerr Sulphurets Mitchell exploration is upstream of the Unuk.
 Mines upstream of the Stikine include the Red Chris, which is owned by the same company (Imperial Metals) as the Mount Polley mine.